-During the three and nine months ended September 30, 2022 and 2021, commercial revenues were recognized from the supply and sales of our COVID-19 vaccine worldwide.
+During the three months ended March 31, 2023 and 2022, commercial revenues were recognized from the supply and sales of our COVID-19 vaccine worldwide.
+During the three months ended March 31, 2023 our commercial revenues decreased due to lower demand for our COVID-19 vaccine.
 We are the marketing authorization holder in the United States, the European Union, the United Kingdom, Canada and other countries, and holder of emergency use authorizations or equivalents in the United States (jointly with Pfizer Inc., or Pfizer) and other countries; submissions to pursue regulatory approvals in those countries where emergency use authorizations or equivalent were initially granted are ongoing.
 Pfizer has marketing and distribution rights worldwide with the exception of China, Germany and Turkey.
 Shanghai Fosun Pharmaceutical (Group) Co., Ltd, or Fosun Pharma, has marketing and distribution rights in China, Hong Kong special administrative region, or SAR, Macau SAR and the region of Taiwan.
 The allocation of marketing and distribution rights defines territories in which the collaboration partners act as a principal.